Image without description

 This architect shows up when something is genuinely broken.
 They diagnose, they solve, they have earned trust by delivering under pressure.
 They are the person who is already on a call before anyone has thought to ask who should lead the incident.

-The failure mode is that they become indispensable in ways that are not scalable — a single point of failure disguised as a hero — or worse, a source of instability others must work around.
+The failure mode is that they become indispensable in ways that are not scalable.
+They can become a single point of failure disguised as a hero or a source of instability others must work around.
 But architects who have never felt the weight of a production incident struggle to earn the respect of those who have.
 Operational credibility is real.

 Gatekeeper

-They are often cast as the villain — the reason a promising initiative stalled.
+They are often cast as the villain and the reason a promising initiative stalled.
 They are also, sometimes, the reason the organisation did not make a catastrophic mistake.

-The failure mode is not saying no. It is saying no without a path forward — or without fully understanding what is being blocked.
+The failure mode is not saying no. It is saying no without a path forward or fully understanding what is being blocked.

 Bridge Builder